-In the event that the option holder's employment is terminated without just cause, the option shall become fully vested and fully exercisable as of the date of his or her termination without regard to the five year vesting schedule.
+In the event that the option holder's employment is terminated without just cause, the option shall become fully vested and fully exercisable as of the date of his or her termination without regard to the five-year vesting schedule.
 The option holder may exercise the option following an involuntary termination without just cause until the expiration date of the option.

-In the event the option holder remains in the continuous employment of the Company or any subsidiary from the date of the grant until the option holder's retirement, the option shall become fully vested and fully exercisable as of the date of his or her retirement without regard to the five year schedule.
+In the event the option holder remains in the continuous employment of the Company or any subsidiary from the date of the grant until the option holder's retirement, the option shall become fully vested and fully exercisable as of the date of his or her retirement without regard to the five-year schedule.
 The option holder may exercise the option following his or her retirement until the expiration date.

-In the event the option holder remains in the continuous employment of the Company or a subsidiary from the date of the grant until his or her death, the option shall become fully vested and fully exercisable as of the date of death without regard to the five year vesting schedule.
+In the event the option holder remains in the continuous employment of the Company or a subsidiary from the date of the grant until his or her death, the option shall become fully vested and fully exercisable as of the date of death without regard to the five-year vesting schedule.
 The person or persons entitled to exercise the option following the option holder's death may exercise the option until the expiration date.

-In the event the option holder remains in the continuous employment of the Company or any subsidiary from the date of the grant until the date of his or her legal disability, the option shall become fully vested and fully exercisable as of the date of his or her termination of employment on account of his or her legal disability without regard to the five year vesting schedule.
+In the event the option holder remains in the continuous employment of the Company or any subsidiary from the date of the grant until the date of his or her legal disability, the option shall become fully vested and fully exercisable as of the date of his or her termination of employment on account of his or her legal disability without regard to the five-year vesting schedule.
 The option holder may exercise the option following such termination of employment until the expiration date.

-The 2010 and 2020 Stock Incentive Plans provides for adjustment in the number of shares of common stock authorized under the Plan or granted to an employee to protect against dilution in the event of changes in the Company's capitalization, including stock splits and dividends.
+The 2010 and 2020 Stock Incentive Plans provide for adjustment in the number of shares of common stock authorized under the Plan or granted to an employee to protect against dilution in the event of changes in the Company's capitalization, including stock splits and dividends.

-As shown below Fleetwood S. Hassell, President/Chief Executive Officer exercised options to purchase 2,420 shares at \$8.61 on June 23,2020.
-The price per share on the date of exercise was \$17.20.
-Douglas H. Sass exercised options to purchase 1,210 shares at \$8.61 and 1,210 shares at \$9.18 on June 23, 2020 and October 15,2020, respectively.
-The price per share on the date of exercise was \$17.20 and \$16.40, respectively.
+As shown below, Douglas H. Sass exercised options to purchase 1,210 shares at \$9.18 per share on July 15, 2021.
+The price per share on the date of exercise was \$20.54.

-2020 OPTION EXERCISES AND STOCK VESTED
+2021 OPTION EXERCISES AND STOCK VESTED

 OPTION AWARDS STOCK AWARDS

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)
+Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting

+Name (#) (\$) (#) (\$)

-Hugh C. Lane, Jr. -
+Hugh C. Lane, Jr.

-Fleetwood S. Hassell 2,420 \$ 20,546
+Fleetwood S. Hassell

-Douglas H. Sass 2,420 \$ 19,009
+Douglas H. Sass 1,210 \$ 13,746